-How would learning to weave moments of calm and space into your day help you cope better with things in your day to day life?
+How would learning to relax and be calm, help you cope better with things in your day to day life?

-As a recovering burnt-out ex-Probation Officer and busy mum to three active daughters, I would like to share with you 5 easy relaxation techniques I have used over the years to create a sense of calm and balance in my working day.
+As a recovering burnt-out ex-Probation Officer and busy mum to three active young adult daughters, I would like to share with you 3 easy relaxation techniques I have used over the years to create a sense of calm and balance in my working day.

 Not that I am perfect, far from it.

-The 5 tips I am going to share with you are practices, from yoga and meditation, that over the years have helped me cope with the ups and downs of family life, divorce, working in a high-pressurised environment, running my own business, dealing with financial debt and poor health…
+The 3 tips I am going to share with you – breathing, meditation and yoga, are practices, from yoga and meditation, I’ve used over the years to cope with the ups and downs of family life, including bereavement, divorce, working in a high-pressurised environment, running my own business, dealing with financial debt, poor health…

 Keep reading to find out more…